BAMresearch/WEBSLAMD/README.md

 Prerequisite: In order to run the app you need python >= 3.8.
 The most up-to-date version can be downloaded here:
 [Python Download](https://www.python.org/)

+Further, for running sequential learning with the lolopy random forest implementation you need to have java >= 8 installed.
+You find the most current version for installation here: [Java Download](https://www.oracle.com/java/technologies/downloads/)

 For the setup it is assumed that you first navigate to the root directory of the project.
 Otherwise you need to adjust the paths below accordingly.